Humidity is vital for our survival.

 Snake experts often say that a plastic snake cage is a good idea because they are enclosed all the way around, making it easier to control the level of heat and humidity inside.

 Studies show that UVB can be beneficial for a snake’s mental and physical health.
 If you want to ensure ideal temperatures for your corn snake, you’ll want different temperature zones across the terrarium.

 Remember: you can maintain proper humidity with a good substrate and a decent sized water bowl.
-Unless you are living in extremely dry conditions, this humidity range will do well with your corn snake.
+Unless you are living in extremely dry conditions, this humidity range is fine for your corn snake.

 A reptile such as a snake requires heat for instance for their many biological processes – fighting off disease and digesting food.
 If the enclosure you’ve rigged up for your snake isn’t warm enough, it can succumb to infection.
 Then again, if you heat the enclosure too much, the snake can overheat and die.

-SageJournals.
+- SageJournals.
 Ophidian Spectaculitis and Spectacular Dysecdysis: A Histologic Description.
 Available at https://journals.sagepub.com/doi/full/10.1177/0300985815588605

 - ADW-Animal Divrsity Web.Python regiusBall Python, Royal Python.
 Available at https://animaldiversity.org/accounts/Python_regius/

-PetMD – Reptile and Amphibian Center.
+- PetMD – Reptile and Amphibian Center.
 Corn Snake – Pantherophis guttatus.
 Available at https://www.petmd.com/reptile/species/corn-snake